-In 2004, the City wrote and adopted its first Stormwater Management Plan (SMP).
-This plan was written in anticipation of the Permit, which requires this Stormwater Management Program (SWMP).
-Following the issuance of the first year Permit in 2007, the City of Spokane developed the required SWMP (2008).
-Further, over the years the City of Spokane has developed and implemented many water quality best management practices (BMPs), but there was still a recognized need to establish a task driven program in order to guide and coordinate its stormwater management activities, especially between departments.
+In 2004, the City wrote and adopted the first Stormwater Management Plan (SMP).
+The plan was written in anticipation of the Permit, which requires this Stormwater Management Program (SWMP).
+Following the issuance of the first year Permit in 2007, the City developed the required SWMP (2008).
+Further, over the years the City developed and implemented many water quality Best Management Practices (BMPs), but there was still a recognized need to establish a task driven program in order to guide and coordinate stormwater management activities, especially between departments.
 Therefore, we have both an SMP for tasks required by the Permit, as well as the SWMP which outlines the permit requirements and activities achieved to meet compliance.
 Both documents are written to complement each other.